Keshon Gilbert: Iowa State

 Gilbert transferred to play for the Iowa State Cyclones.
 On December 7, 2023, he tied a career-high with 25 points in a win over rival Iowa.
 Gilbert was named the most outstanding player at the 2024 Big 12 tournament after leading the Cyclones to a Big 12 title.
 In his first season with the Cyclones he averaged 13.7 points, 4.4 rebounds, and 4.2 assists per game in 37 starts, leading the team in scoring.
 On November 26, 2024, Gilbert dropped 24 points in a win over Dayton.
 On December 4, he scored 24 points and added seven assists as he helped Iowa State take down #5 Marquette.
 At the conclusion of his senior year, Gilbert was named Third-team All-Big 12 (2025).
 After missing four of Iowa State's last seven games due to a groin injury, Gilbert was ruled out for the 2025 NCAA Tournament.
 He finished the season averaging 13.4 points and 4.1 assists per game.

 Professional career

+Washington Wizards / Capital City Go-Go (2025–2026)

 At the close of his college career, Gilbert signed an exhibit 10 contract with the Washington Wizards and was invited to their training camp.
 He was waived on September 30.
 He was then added to the Wizards' G League affiliate, the Capital City Go-Go.
+On February 7, 2026, Gilbert signed a 10-day contract with the Wizards and made his NBA debut the same day.

+Atlanta Hawks / College Park Skyhawks (2026–present)

+On March 3, 2026, Gilbert signed a two-way contract with the Atlanta Hawks.
+He appeared in one game for Atlanta, the team's season finale against the Miami Heat, recording 11 points, nine assists, and one steal on 4-of-8 shooting.
+On April 21, Gilbert underwent core muscle surgery, ending his season.